 At GreatSchools we believe that transparency builds trust.
 We believe that government education agencies have an obligation to make data on school quality available to parents and the public.
 Data transparency helps parents know how schools in their community are doing, where there is room for improvement, and what the best options are for their children.
 Of particular interest is information on student outcomes, such as student test scores, high school graduation rates, course completion rates, etc. Sharing school information — good and bad — also cultivates parent engagement and trust.
 Additionally, it's important that school data be made available in accessible, easy to use formats so that non-governmental organizations can use the information to inform parents and students about the quality of their local schools.

-For more information on GreatSchools commitment to working with government education agencies to provide, please contact us.
+For more information on GreatSchools’ commitment to working with government education agencies to provide better information on student outcomes, please contact us.

 Thank you!
 You will begin to receive newsletters from us shortly.

 Great work!
 Only one more step.
 Now we just need you to verify your email address.
 Please click on the link in the email we just sent you to complete your registration.